What is No CS Degree?

 In order to help fund this website I use affiliate links.
 This means that when you click on a course link, I get a finder's fee for bringing you there.
 This does not cost you the consumer any more!
 It just means the product provider gives me a percentage from their end.
 The courses mentioned are all ones that come up organically from answers that coders provide.
 Some interviews don't have any affiliate links and that is fine as well.

 What is your policy on cookies?

-For European users, my website is GDPR compliant as I use an independent analytics service, Simple Analytics (another referral link) which does not store cookies to track users.
-It is a privacy-informed analytics provider.
+For European users, my website is GDPR compliant as I use two independent analytics services, Simple Analytics and Fathom Analytics, which do not store cookies to track users.
 My newsletter is also GDPR compliant and if you want to stop getting emails there is a painless, one-click unsubscribe option in every email I send out.